The Zero Trust Security Model Explained

-The zero trust model encompasses the “never trust, always verify” notion which means that no activity or user is intrinsically trusted as every access request should come with a form of authentication in order to be approved.
+The zero trust model encompasses the “never trust, always verify” notion, which means that no activity or user is intrinsically trusted, as every access request should come with a form of authentication to be approved.

-Zero trust encompasses a nowadays bigger range of data, risk principles, and dynamic risk-based policies to give a solid foundation for access decisions and ongoing monitoring as it has evolved to a much more nuanced strategy.
+Nowadays, zero trust encompasses a wider range of data, risk principles, and dynamic risk-based policies to provide a strong foundation for access decisions and ongoing monitoring as it has developed into a much more nuanced strategy.

 Zero Trust Based on the Principle of Least Privilege

-The control over access is extended to devices too, as zero trust systems must keep track of how many distinct devices are attempting to connect to their network, check their validity, and assess their status in order to establish these do not pose a risk to the network.
+Control over access extends to devices as well, as zero trust systems must keep track of how many different devices are trying to connect to their network, verify their validity, and assess their status to ensure they do not pose a risk to the network.

 A Network That Is Zero Trusted